EricWVGG/EricWVGG.github.io/sanity-nextjs-store-finder.md

 }
 ```

-And create a Groq query for retrieval.
+And create a Groq query for retrieval: `mapLocationsQuery.ts`
 ```typescript
 import { defineQuery } from "next-sanity"